The Rules of the Game: Legacy

 Many contemporary film critics have written favorably about the film.
 It has been hailed as a masterpiece by Kent Jones, Adolf Heinzlmeier, Berndt Schulz and Penelope Gilliatt, who said it was "not only a masterpiece of filmmaking, not only a great work of humanism in a perfect rococo frame, but also an act of historical testimony."
+Pauline Kael praised it: "Perhaps the most influential of all French films, and one of the most richly entertaining."
 Its themes have been analyzed by film scholar and Renoir's biographer Leo Braudy, who observed that the film "embodies a social world in which there are rules but no values.
 If you don't know the rules, you are crushed; but if you do know the rules you are cut off from your own nature."
 Dudley Andrew described the film's "complex social criticism" while Kenneth Browser and Peter Cowie wrote about its sense of humanity.
 Other critics have written about the film's darker themes; Andrew Sarris praised its depiction of class differences.
 The complexity of Renoir's storytelling techniques have been examined by Roger Ebert, who called it "so simple and so labyrinthine, so guileless and so angry, so innocent and so dangerous, that you can't simply watch it, you have to absorb it", Lucy Sante, who labeled it "a dense clockwork mechanism" and Robin Wood, who said the film "operates on all levels."
 Critics have praised its farcical elements: Pauline Kael characterized it as "a great satirical comedy, a dance of death" and Gerald Mast wrote "[it] depicts the failure of love, the failure of society, and the failure of men to rise above the ridiculous.
 Their only success is that they try and they care."
 David Thomson praised Renoir's performance and remarked on "Renoir's admission that the director, supposedly the authoritative and manipulating figure, is as much victim as originator of circumstances."
 Amy Taubin said "I can think of no other film that is as unfailingly generous – to its audience, its characters, its actors, the milieu and the medium."
 J. Hoberman wrote about its influence on Woody Allen, Robert Altman and Mike Leigh.